 - respond in certain ways to certain inputs, so that the GUI can query it for parameters, and - be on both the MATLAB path and the DIP image path.

 The second requirement is the easiest.
-If you have your functions in a directory called /myhome/mytools/, then these two commands accomplish it:
+If you have your functions in a directory called /myhome/mytools/, then this command accomplishes it: